 - A check mark in this column indicates that the Transaction was completed and approved.
 You can filter for approved transactions only, by checking the box in the header portion of the log.

 - This is date and time the Transaction was made.

 - Transactions are settled by the merchant provider in batches.
 This is the date that the batch containing this transaction was settled.
 This date will not display until the Finance user selects Use batch dates? when filtering.
 This action is TouchPoint polling the merchant provider for any batches that have settled during the date range selected.
 The Batch Date and Settled are the same thing.

 - Name (Transactions Log)

 - This is the name of the person who made the payment for this transaction.
 It will display as they entered it.
 This may be different from the person registered for the event.
 Below that will be a link to the person registered.
 For recurring giving, there will not be a link.

 - Description (Transactions Log)

-- This is name of the organization for which the person registered.
+- This is name of the Involvement for which the person registered.
 It is a link to the Registration History page which provides all the details about the transaction.
-Once on the history page, the org name is a link to the org, and the Date/Time is a link to the XML for that transaction.
+Once on the history page, the Involvement name is a link to the Involvement, and the Date/Time is a link to the XML for that transaction.